Basic Supervision (Probation & Parole)

 Technical Violators Program

-The TVP provides an alternative sanction for offenders who commit technical parole violations thereby decreasing the number of parolees who are returned to an Arkansas Department of Correction prison for technical violations.
+The Technical Violator Program (TVP) provides an alternative sanction for offenders who commit technical parole violations, thereby decreasing the number of parolees who are returned to an Arkansas Department of Correction prison for technical violations.

-The ACC Technical Violators Program (TVP) provides approximately 60 days of residential confinement followed by 12 months of applied programming in a community setting.
-An offender in the TVP will work with a counselor to identify factors contributing to his/her parole violations and develop strategies for achieving and maintaining compliance with parole conditions upon release.
+The ACC Technical Violator Program (TVP) provides approximately 90 to 120 days of residential confinement followed by 12 months of applied programming in a community setting.
+An offender in the TVP will work with a counselor to identify factors contributing to his/her parole violations and to develop strategies for achieving and maintaining compliance with parole conditions upon release.
 The offender is required to maintain an acceptable level of participation in TVP programs and activities.

 Sex Offender Aftercare Program